-Gemma became interested in Pilates 18 years ago after experiencing a severe back injury in her early 20's She was eventually discharged from care by her sports physician and physiotherapist, but was unable to return to a normal level of function and was living in chronic pain.
-Pilates was rare in Perth at that time but was the very thing that bridged the gap and brought Gemma back to a level of function that surpassed her expectations.... her pain gradually disappeared and as she became more strong and mobile than she (and her previous team of rehab specialists) ever thought possible, her joy in movement returned.
-This led Gemma to change careers two years later and become a Pilates Instructor, focused on exercise rehabilitation.
+Gemma became interested in Pilates 18 years ago after experiencing a severe back injury in her early 20's.
+She was eventually discharged from care by her team of rehab specialists, but was unable to return to a normal level of function and was living in chronic pain.
+Pilates was rare in Perth at that time but was the very thing that brought Gemma back to a level of function that surpassed her expectations.
+Her pain gradually disappeared.
+As she became stronger and more mobile than she (and her previous team of rehab specialists) ever thought possible, her joy in movement returned.
+This led Gemma to change careers and become a Pilates Instructor, focused on exercise rehabilitation.

 Gemma discovered Contemporary Pilates 8 years into her career, and then Slings Myofascial Training several years ago.
 She undertook further Diplomas in both educations and now integrates these wonderful body (and life!) changing concepts into all of her classes.